Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

+The state-of-the-art perception innovations in world model research are multi-modal~\cite{zhen2025tesseract,huang2026pointworld,stereoworld,liang2026lidarcrafter,zheng2024occworld,zhang2024bevworld}.
+This synchronizes with human-like perception which is multi-modal due to our innate need to integrate information across at least five senses used to represent the world~\cite{brandt2024human}.
+Additional exemplary works are shown in Figure~\ref{fig:taxonomy}, with more examples discussed in Sec.~\ref{sec:video_wm} to~\ref{sec:collab}.

-We start by considering an input of multi-modal observations $\mathbf{o}_t^{v}$ for images or videos, $\mathbf{o}_t^{\ell}$ for \textbf{\textit{language}}, $\mathbf{o}_t^{a}$ for audio, and so on.
-Our multi-modal \textbf{\textit{perception}} of the world used to create our world's latent representation at step $t$ is defined as,
+Perception is often where world model framework's begin.
+We will start by considering an input of multi-modal observations $o_t^{i}$ for images, $o_t^{\ell}$ for \textit{language}, $o_t^{a}$ for audio, and so on.
+We define $\phi_\theta(\cdot)$ as our multi-modal world model for representation, used to create $z_t$, our world's latent representation at step $t$, or in other words,